 F87

 F87 emerged as the winner of the realisation competition “Efficiency House Plus with Electromobility” of the Federal Ministry of Transport, Building and Urban Affairs (BMVBS).
-The building, designed by Werner Sobek in cooperation with the Institute for Lightweight Design and Construction (ILEK) at the University of Stuttgart, realises the unprecedented linking of energy flows between emerging electromobility and our built environment.
+The building, designed by Werner Sobek in cooperation with the Institute for Lightweight Structures and Conceptual Design (ILEK) at the University of Stuttgart, realises the unprecedented linking of energy flows between emerging electromobility and our built environment.

 Plus-energy House with Integrated Electromobility

-Werner Sobek’s design, however, not only shows that it is possible to build houses in the future for widespread use that generate far more regenerative energy than they need and are thus able to fully supply the residents’ e-mobiles with energy as well.
+Werner Sobek’s design shows that in the future it will be possible to build houses in widespread use that generate far more regenerative energy than they need.
+And which are thus also able to fully supply the residents’ e-mobiles with energy.

 F87 also proves that in the future, buildings can be designed and constructed in such a way that after their use, it is possible to recycle all building materials without any problems.
 This makes F87 a pioneer of sustainable construction in Germany.